rocky-linux/createhdds/README.md

 For `filesystems`, the values represent...filesystems.
 Any of the partitions defined in `parts` (see above) which does not specify a `filesystem` will be formatted with this filesystem.

+The `gpt_type` enables you to specify the *type* of your partition, based on the GUID number (see https://en.wikipedia.org/wiki/GUID_Partition_Table), so it is useful when you want to simulate a partition layout with certain partition types, such as *swap*, *boot*, and *root* partitions.
+You can also simulate partition types from different operating systems.
+Note that this option is only fully supported by the `gpt` partition layout, although some GUIDs do work for `mbr` partitions, too.

 Let's consider some examples!

 Say an image group specifies `name : "blank"`, `labels : ["mbr", "gpt"]` and does not specify `filesystems`.
 There will be two expected images: `disk_blank_mbr.img` and `disk_blank_gpt.img`.
 The former will have an MBR disk label, the latter a GPT disk label.
 In all other respects, the images will be identical.
 If any partition does not specify a filesystem, it will be formatted as `ext4` (as the default for `filesystems` is `['ext4']`).

 Say an image group specifies `name : "blank"`, `filesystems : ["ext4", "ntfs"]` and does not specify `labels`.
 There will be two expected images: `disk_blank_ext4.img` and `disk_blank_ntfs.img`.
 Both will have an MBR disk label (as the default for `labels` is `['mbr']`).
 On the former, all partitions which do not specify a `filesystem` will be formatted as ext4; on the latter, all partitions which do not specify a `filesystem` will be formatted as ntfs.
 In all other respects the images will be identical.
 As a special note: it is nonsense to specify multiple `filesystems`, but also explicitly specify a `filesystem` for each partition in `parts`.
 This will result in the creation of multiple identical images, because none of the values from `filesystems` will actually do anything.
 However, it's perfectly reasonable to have an image group with *some* partitions that explicitly specify a filesystem and *some* that do not, and then have multiple filesystem variants - say, you want multiple variant images with the data partitions formatted using different filesystems, but you want the `/boot` partition in each variant to be ext4.
+If you also want to specify the `boot` type of the partition, you can use the `gpt_type : "21686148-6449-6E6F-744E-656564454649"` option.

 Finally, say an image group specifies `name : "blank"`, `filesystems : ["ext4", "ntfs"]` and `labels : ["mbr", "gpt"]`.
 There will be *four* expected images, `disk_blank_ext4_mbr.img`, `disk_blank_ntfs_mbr.img`, `disk_blank_ext4_gpt.img`, `disk_blank_ntfs_gpt.img`.
 The `mbr` images will have MBR disk labels, the `gpt` images will have GPT disk labels, the `ext4` images will have partitions that don't explicitly specify a filesystem formatted as ext4, and the `ntfs` images will have partitions that don't explicitly specify a filesystem formatted as NTFS.